nodemailer/mailcast/README.md

-# Minimail Web App
+# Mailcast

-**NB!** Minimail is still a work in progress.
+**NB!** Mailcast is still a work in progress.
 It can be used for sending out newsletters but a lot of required functionality is still missing.

-Minimail is a mailing list management software, batteries included.
+Mailcast is a mailing list management software, batteries included.
 Install in on your server and start using it, that's it.

-Minimail is simple.
-It is not targeted for marketing purposes, it is for simpler newsletters.
-If you want to send an occasional newsletter to your followers then Minimail is for you.
-If you want to send out triggered campaigns or perform A/B testing, then look somewhere else.
+Mailcast is for simpler newsletters sent from your own infrastructure.
+If you want to send an occasional newsletter to your followers then Mailcast is for you.
+If you want to send out triggered campaigns or perform A/B testing and use a delivery service like SES, then look somewhere else ([Mailtrain](http://mailtrain.org/) might be a good fit).

+Sending emails from your own servers might seem daunting at first, so Mailcast tries to make everything as easy to manage as possible.
+Mailcast is able to send through multiple local IP addresses, it can detect IP blacklisting and sign all messages with DKIM as it uses [ZoneMTA](https://github.com/zone-eu/zone-mta/) as the underlying MTA component.

 ### Features